open-policy-agent/opa/docs/content/extensions.md

 across multiple calls in the same query.
 If your built-in function performs I/O, you should enable memoization as it ensures function evaluation is deterministic.

+Since this built-in could have non-deterministic results, depending on network conditions, the declaration also sets `rego.Function#Nondeterministic` to true.
+This provides basic safety information to the runtime, so that the function isn't accidentally run during bundle builds or partial evaluation.
+If your builtin can have non-deterministic results, you should mark it appropriately to avoid surprises.

 The implementation wraps the Go standard library to perform HTTP requests to GitHub's API: